 Unless you’re likely to need to move within the next few years, a five-year deal can make good sense because you’ll have certainty over your payments for the next five years.
 But it could mean you miss out on better deals in the next few years.
 It’s a good idea to chat through your options with a fee-free mortgage broker – they’ll explain the best mortgage rates available too.

-If you’re looking at the current best mortgage rates in the UK, choosing between a fixed and variable deal can be a tough decision.
+If you’re looking at the current best mortgage rates in the UK, choosing between a fixed and variable deal such as a tracker mortgage can be a tough decision when interest rates are expected to fall.
 Read our guide on Understanding mortgage types and what one you need.

 To check when your current fixed rate mortgage finishes, you’ll need to read the Terms and Conditions or contact your lender.
 Say, for example, you took out a two year fix two years ago, your current deal could be due to end soon.
 Unless you want to go onto your lender’s standard variable rate, you will need to remortgage to a new deal.
 Some lenders will allow you to lock into a new offer between three and six months before your current deal ends.
 So make a note to start looking at the best mortgage rates available to you well in advance.